-Many of our Dallas, Texas, patients visit our office looking to replace a full arch of missing teeth.
-If this is you, Dr. Huckin is happy to provide dentures and partials to restore your smile and improve your quality of life.
-Our team works with you to provide a comfortable and customized oral appliance that meets both your oral health needs and aesthetic goals.
+Many of our Dallas patients visit our office looking to replace a full arch of missing teeth.
+If this is you, Dr. Huckin is happy to provide dentures or partial dentures to restore your smile and improve your life.
+Our team works with you to provide a comfortable and customized oral appliance that meets your oral health needs and aesthetic goals.

 Traditional Vs. Implant-Secured Dentures